Post-study work visas

 This route replaced Tier 2 (General) Work Permit on 1 December 2020.

-If you have a Student visa you will qualify for the lower 'new entrant' wage for up to two years after your Student permission expires and the Resident Labour Market Test (RLMT) will be removed for all applicants.
+Holders of Student permission will qualify for the lower 'new entrant' wage for up to two years after their Student visa expires.

 Further information can be found on the UKCISA website.